swiftlang/swift-org-website/install/macos/index.md

 1. Go to the [Visual Studio Code](https://code.visualstudio.com/) website and download the installer for macOS.
 2. Run the installer and follow the on-screen instructions to complete the installation process.
 3. Once installed, launch Visual Studio Code.
+4. You can use the **Swift extension** with VSCode as explained below.

 ### Swift extension